-November 17, 2009
+November 22, 2010

-Abstract
+ABSTRACT

-We investigate the effect of biofuels on land use change through a case study of U.S. corn production.
-Currently, agricultural models are used to estimate the effect of biofuel production on crop production and, correspondingly, land use change.
-As biofuel production grows, the models can potentially be validated with statistical analysis of changes in crop production.
-Determination of the influence of biofuel production on other uses of the biofuel feedstock - such as for food or animal feed - cannot be evaluated with standard statistical methods because the uses of an agricultural crop are constrained: total crop use is always the sum of the constituents.
-We develop a general method for these compositional distributions, and apply this method to determine competition between biofuel feedstock production and other uses of the same feedstock.
-We find evidence of competition among corn yield constituents, particularly with respect to ethanol production.
+We investigate the dependence between ethanol (biofuel) production and competing uses for corn via a case study of U.S. corn production from 1980 to 2009.
+Agricultural models are often used to estimate this effect of biofuel production on crop production and, correspondingly, land use change: these models can be validated with statistical analysis of dependency - or competition - among crop uses.
+Standard statistical tests for independence are inappropriate, however, because the uses of an agricultural crop are constrained: total crop use is always the sum of the constituents.
+Commonly used methods for testing independence in compositional data rely upon restrictive distributional assumptions: either the multivariate log-normal distribution or a particular choice from the family of Liouville distributions.

+We develop a general method for these compositional distributions via the Kolmorgorov-Smirnov probability distance and the empirical copula.
+We apply this method to determine competition between ethanol feedstock production and other alternate products of corn.
+We find evidence of competition among the constituents of corn yield, particularly with respect to ethanol production.

+Keywords: Ethanol production, Biofuel, Independence tests, Empirical copula, Kolmogorov-Smirnov distance.

-Introduction
+1 Introduction